danxuZhang/dxphoto/img/README.md

-This folder contains images used by the website.
+This folder contains images used by the website grouped by locations.
+Since this is only the framework of the actual website, photos are obtained from https://source.unsplash.com/.